-Candel Therapeutics, Inc., formerly known as Advantagene, Inc. (the Company) is a late clinical stage biotechnology company that was incorporated in Delaware in June 2003.
-On November 30, 2020, the Company changed its name to Candel Therapeutics, Inc. The Company is focused on developing and commercializing viral immunotherapies to help patients fight cancer.
-The Company's engineered viruses are designed to induce immunogenic cell death through direct viral - mediated cytotoxicity in cancer cells, thus releasing tumor neo-antigens and creating a pro-inflammatory microenvironment at the site of injection.
-The Company has established two clinical stage viral immunotherapy platforms and its two product candidates, CAN-2409 and CAN-3110, are in clinical trials for a number of tumor types.
-In addition, the Company recently announced a collaboration with the University of Pennsylvania (Penn) to study the impact of novel viral immunotherapies based on Candel's propriety enLIGHTENTM Discovery Platform to strengthen the effects of Penn's investigational CAR-T cell therapies in solid tumor models.
+Candel Therapeutics, Inc., formerly known as Advantagene, Inc. (the Company), is a clinical stage biopharmaceutical company that was incorporated in Delaware in June 2003.
+On November 30, 2020, the Company changed its name to Candel Therapeutics, Inc. The Company is focused on developing off-the-shelf viral immunotherapies that elicit an individualized, systemic anti-tumor immune response to help patients fight cancer.
+The Company's engineered viruses are designed to induce immunogenic cell death through direct viral-mediated cytotoxicity in cancer cells, thus releasing tumor neo-antigens and creating a pro-inflammatory microenvironment at the site of injection.
+This is intended to lead to in-situ vaccination against the injected tumor and uninjected distant metastases.
+The Company has established two off-the-shelf viral immunotherapy platforms and its two product candidates, CAN-2409 and CAN-3110, are in clinical trials for a number of tumor types.
+Additionally, the Company and the University of Pennsylvania (UPenn) are collaborating to study the impact of novel viral immunotherapies based on Candel's propriety enLIGHTENTM Discovery Platform, a systematic, iterative herpes simplex virus based platform leveraging human biology and advanced analytics, to strengthen the effects of UPenn's investigational CAR-T cell therapies in solid tumors.